Skip to main content

 Can MCP servers act on data or only read it?

 Most MCP servers support both read and write operations.
-Taskade MCP exposes list_spaces (read), inspect_space (read), edit_space (write), write_file (write), and read_file (read).
+Taskade MCP exposes 18 tools as of July 2026 that a connected client can call into your workspace, including list_spaces (read), inspect_space (read), read_project (read), create_project (write), write_file (write), and prompt_agent (run one of your agents).
 Notion MCP can read and update pages.
 GitHub MCP can read repos and (with permission) create PRs and issues.
-The level of write support varies — read the docs per server before assuming write is available.
+The level of write support varies, read the docs per server before assuming write is available.

 How do I add multiple MCP servers to Claude Desktop?